Fan Fic / Harmony Theory

 - Would Not Shoot a Civilian: Subverted with Astrid, who makes it clear that Cash taking someone she barely knows hostage, is not going to stop her from just running through them both.
 Good thing Calumn stepped in to save the day.

-- You're Insane!: Charisma of all ponies gives one to Max Cash, after they finale get to Fluttershy's statue and instead of a having coherent plan, Max starts babbling about completely contradictory ideas, that make no sense to her.
+- You're Insane!: Charisma of all ponies gives one to Max Cash, after they finally get to Fluttershy's statue and instead of a having coherent plan, Max starts babbling about completely contradictory ideas, that make no sense to her.